fugue/credstash/README.md

     optional arguments:
       -h, --help            show this help message and exit -k KEY, --key KEY     the KMS key-id of the master key to use.
 See the README for more information.
-Defaults to
+If not specified credstash will use the `CREDSTASH_KMS_KEY_ID`
-                            alias/credstash
+                            environment variable or default of alias/credstash
       -c COMMENT, --comment COMMENT
                             Include reference information or a comment about value to be stored.